0x80/typed-firestore-server/README.md

 import { processDocuments } from "@typed-firestore/server";

 /**
- * Process the results of a query, including an optional strongly-typed select
+ * Process the results of a query, including an optional typed select
  * statement.
  */
 await processDocuments(refs.books)(